Community Property with Right of Survivorship

 View Profile

-Disadvantages of Community Property with Right of Survivorship
+Disadvantages of Community Property with Right to Survivorship

-• Limited Flexibility.
-Community Property with the Right of Survivorship is a relatively inflexible form of ownership.
-It does not allow the transfer or sale of individual shares without the other owner's consent.
+• Limited Flexibility: The right of survivorship community property is a relatively rigid mode of ownership that does not allow the transfer or sale of individual shares without consent from another owner.

-Regarding taxes, Community Property with the Right of Survivorship has several advantages over other forms of property ownership.
+Community Property with Rights of Survivorship As far as tax matters go, Community Property with Rights of Survivorship has several advantages over other types of property holdings.

-• One of the primary benefits is that when one spouse dies, their share of the property is not subject to estate taxes.
-This is because the surviving spouse automatically inherits the deceased spouse's share of the property, which is not considered a transfer of ownership for tax purposes.
+• One major benefit is that when one spouse dies, their share in that house is not subject to estate taxes because the surviving spouse automatically inherits the deceased spouse's share, which is not considered a transfer for purposes regarding taxes.

 Key Terms for Community Property with Right of Survivorship